-The Romans used concrete to build the Colosseum in 70 AD.
-Two thousand years on, 30 billion tonnes of concrete are produced annually, and cement-making has become a major source of greenhouse gases, accounting for 8% of our global CO2 emissions.
+We’ve been mass-producing concrete since the Romans built the Colosseum in 70 AD.
+Two thousand years on, annual production is 30 billion tonnes, roughly 8% of our global CO2 emissions.
 But now, we have the means to capture some of that carbon, with technology from a surprising source — the concrete-making industry itself.

 Enter Carbon Cure, an innovative, Canadian, carbon capture and storage (CCS) system and company.
-In a first for Australia, the ACT’s Hi-Quality Concrete (HQC) have just completed successful trials with Carbon Cure’s technology in their production line, in partnership with CE Construction Solutions.
-HQC’s Carbon Cure venture was launched by His Excellency, Mark Glauser, Canada’s High Commissioner to Australia, in early August — now their carbon dioxide-storing concrete is about to hit the market.
+The ACT’s Hi-Quality Concrete (HQC) have just completed successful trials with Carbon Cure’s technology, in partnership with CE Construction Solutions.
+HQC’s Carbon Cure venture was launched in early August by His Excellency, Mark Glauser, Canada’s High Commissioner to Australia.
+Now their carbon dioxide-storing concrete is about to hit the market.

 “The technology has been received positively by everyone, with a lot of interest from architects and engineers and the ACT Government — they’re all keen to see how it is in the field.”Mark Dawes — Director, High Quality Concrete

-Recycled carbon dioxide sourced from other industries is injected into the concrete mix, undergoing mineralisation (called ‘mineral carbonation’) to become permanently embedded.
-Addition of CO2 also means less cement use and stronger concrete.
+Recycled carbon dioxide (CO2) sourced from other industries is injected into the concrete mix, undergoing mineralisation (called ‘mineral carbonation’) to become permanently embedded.
+The method uses less cement, and the added CO2 produces stronger concrete.

 “We’ve measured about a 7% strength gain after 28 days.”

-HQC will be entering the market in the next couple of months to accommodate the growing interest.
+HQC will be introducing its Carbon Cure concrete into the market in the next couple of months to accommodate the growing interest.

 “A couple of ACT engineering firms have already specc’ed CarbonCure concrete into a couple of government jobs and we hope to start using it very soon.”